makrai/notes/chen15-embed-contrasting-meaning-acl.md

 # Abstract

-* 92% on the widely-used, publicly available dataset, the GRE “most contrasting word” questions (Mohammad+ 2008)
+* we: 92% on the GRE “most contrasting word” questions
+  * widely-used, publicly available dataset (Mohammad+ 2008)
-  * the highest performance seen [before Ono+ naacl15] on this dataset
+  * the highest performance seen [before Ono+ NAACL 2015] on this dataset
   * our best result relying solely on lexical resources (Roget’s and WordNet)

 # Intro

-* Lexical contrast [modeled] (Lin and Zhao, 03; Mohammad+ 08; Mohammad+ 13).
+* Lexical contrast [modeled] (Lin and Zhao, 03; Mohammad+ 08; Mohammad+ 13)
 * embedding spaces, leading to stateof-the-art performances.
 For example,
   * Yih+ (2012)
     * polarity-primed LSA used to initialize a neural network
     * F-score of 81% on the same GRE “most contrasting word” questions (Mohammad+ 2008)
-    * The Encarta thesaurus [is] used [which] is not publicly available so we did not use it in our experiments.
+    * The Encarta thesaurus [is] used [which] is not publicly available so we did not use it in our experiments
   * Zhang+ (2014) proposed a tensor factorization approach
     * multidimensional semantic information, relations, unsupervised data structure information in tensor factorization, and